mphe/grayout.vim/README.md

 " These are used, when no `compile_commands.json` or `.grayout.conf` file was found. let g:grayout_default_args = [ '-x', 'c++', '-std=c++11' ]

 " Set libclang searchpath.
-Leave empty for auto-detect. let g:grayout_libclang_path = ''
+This should point to the directory containing `libclang.so`.
+Leave empty to auto-detect. let g:grayout_libclang_path = ''

 " Enable to print debug messages inside vim.